Energy, economy, and emissions: A non-linear state space approach to projections: Estimation and Monte Carlo simulation

 As the E3S2 model is a non-linear Gaussian state space model, we apply the extended Kalman filter, which is an approximate filter.
 It linearizes the state equations and measurement equations using Taylor series and applies the Kalman filter to the linearized model.
 See \citeA{durbin2012time} for a detailed description of the extended Kalman filter recursions.
 In Appendix \ref{EEEmatrixform}, we present the matrix form of the E3S2 model and the corresponding Jacobian matrix in the linearization of the non-linear state space model.

 We estimate the parameters using maximum likelihood evaluated by the Kalman filter.
 We maximize the log-likelihood using the Nelder-Mead simplex search method in the R function “optim” \cite{nelder1965simplex}.
 For non-stationary states, we adopt the “Big K” initialization technique to approximate the diffuse priors, where we set their initial variances to $K=10^6$ \cite{durbin2012time}.
 When an emission conversion factor is time-invariant, the corresponding state becomes a constant state, and we set the initial value of the mean to a constant and initial variance to zero.

-We conduct a Monte Carlo simulation to assess the finite sample properties of the procedure.
+We conduct a Monte Carlo simulation study to assess the finite sample properties of the procedure.
 We consider the specification selected for OECD in Section \ref{Data model selection} and a sample size of 49, which equals the length of the historical sample size.
 The data-generating parameters are set equal to the parameter estimates obtained from the data, see Table \ref{estimates}.

 In this specification, we assume that the emission conversion factor of gas is time-varying, and the renewable energy state $R^*$ admits a stochastic trend.
 The parameters for this model include time-invariant emission conversion factors $\beta_{C}$ and $\beta_{O}$, the drift of $\beta_{Y_t}$, state disturbance variances $\sigma_{\eta_E}^2$, $\sigma^2_{\eta_{Y}}$, $\sigma^2_{\eta_{\beta_Y}}$, and $\sigma^2_{\eta_{R}}$, the variances of the error processes for the time-varying conversion factor of gas and stochastic trend of $R^*$, i.e., $\sigma_{\eta_{\beta_{ G}}}^2$ and $\sigma_{\eta_{d_{{{R}}}}}^2$, and measurement error variances $\sigma_{\varepsilon_E}^2$, $\sigma^2_{\varepsilon_{Y}}$, and $\sigma^2_{{\varepsilon_R}}$.